 Capel Curig, Conwy, LL24 0ET

-Running alongside Egin, our international artist residency focusing on climate change, LAND.
+Running alongside Egin, LAND.
 MONEY.
 REBELLION.
-HOPE. is a series of curated, informal discussions about some of the most pressing issues relating to climate change.
+HOPE. was a series of informal curated discussions about some of the most pressing issues relating to climate change.

 National Theatre Wales are hosting Egin in partnership with Natural Resources Wales:

 Natural Resources Wales was established in 2013 to care for and advise on the natural environment in Wales and its natural resources.
 It is the largest Welsh Government sponsored body and has a wide range of roles, including: advising Welsh Government, land owners/managers and the public; regulating industry on environmental matters; designating protected sites and landscapes; and managing 7% of Wales’ land area, including the Welsh Government Woodland Estate, National Nature Reserves, flood defences, visitor centres, recreation facilities and a laboratory.
 NRW is proud to be leading the way to a better future for Wales by managing the environment and natural resources sustainably.

 We thank the following partners for their generous support:

 British Council Wales brings the best of international education and arts to Wales and helps Welsh students, teachers, artists and others connect professionally with people around the world.
 We enrich people’s lives here in Wales and abroad by encouraging and supporting this interplay of ideas, skills and experiences.